weberlab-hhu/Predmoter/README.md

 For realistically sized datasets, a GPU will be necessary for acceptable performance.
-(Predictions can be generated on a CPU with the [available models](https://github.com/weberlab-hhu/predmoter_models), but it will take a lot longer.
-The CPU predictions will be the same as the GPU predictions would be.)
+(Predictions can be generated on a CPU with the [available models](https://github.com/weberlab-hhu/predmoter_models), but it will take around three times longer.
+The CPU predictions will be the same as the GPU predictions would be.
+See [here](docs/performance.md) for more information about performance.)

 The example below and all provided models should run on an Nvidia GPU with 11GB Memory (here a GTX 1080 Ti).
 The CPU used was E5-2640v4 (Broadwell).